alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     }
     ```

-- To increment the counter you can use the pre-configured REST calls in [test-backend.http](./food-api-dapr/test-backend.http) which is using the [Rest Client for Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+- To increment the counter you can use the pre-configured REST calls in [test-dapr.http](./food-api-dapr/test-dapr.http) which is using the [Rest Client for Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

     ```bash
     @baseUrl = http://localhost:5000
-    ### Get the count and icrement it by 1
+    ### Get the count and increment it by 1
     GET {{baseUrl}}/count/getcount HTTP/1.1
     ```